trinker/sentimentr/README.md

 -----------------

 The user may wish to see the output from `sentiment_by` line by line with positive/negative sentences highlighted.
-The `highlight` wraps `sentiment_by` output to produces a highlighted HTML file (positive = green; negative = pink).
-Here we look at the first three reviews from Hu and Liu's (2004) Cannon G3 Camera Amazon product reviews.
+The `highlight` function wraps a `sentiment_by` output to produces a highlighted HTML file (positive = green; negative = pink).
+Here we look at three random reviews from Hu and Liu's (2004) Cannon G3 Camera Amazon product reviews.

     set.seed(2)